Eclipse GlassFish

 The Eclipse GlassFish application server has been a compatible product for every Jakarta EE release, and it has very deep roots in the Java world.

-Today, the GlassFish technology is flourishing as an opensource project at the Eclipse Foundation, and is being updated to strengthen its merits as an application server.
+Today, the GlassFish server is flourishing as an opensource project at the Eclipse Foundation, it’s ready and reliable for production deployments, and is being updated to strengthen its merits as an application server.

 The OmniFish team is devoted to improve GlassFish and regularly contributes to the GlassFish project at the Eclipse Foundation to fix defects and vulnerabilities, improve production performance, and introduce new features.